-Israel’s Team8 raises $104M to make bigger cybersecurity bets – TechCrunch
+Israel’s Team8 raises $104M to make bigger cybersecurity and enterprise bets – TechCrunch

 Firon is a veteran investor and entrepreneur who Team8 says has been involved as an executive or investor in some $4 billion of exits of Israeli startups over the last several years.
 She’ll be leading the effort with Liran Grinberg, one of Team8’s original founders alongside others like Nadav Zafrir, the former Commander of 8200, Israel’s famed intelligence unit.

-The move to launch a separate VC division to exist alongside its studio model come after a strong period of activity on both sides of the cybersecurity equation.
+The move to launch a separate VC division to exist alongside its studio model comes after a strong period of activity on both sides of the cybersecurity equation.

 Increasingly sophisticated, malicious hacking has meant that we continue to reach and surpass high watermarks when it comes to security breaches affecting organisations and individuals.
 On the other side, the same technological advances are leading to a proliferation of startups built on new techniques — and a subsequent surge of demand from investors, acquiring companies and customers to get a piece of the action.

-Team8 has been on the receiving end of some of that business: the firm, which employee some 40 cybersecurity experts, is backed by huge tech firms and others like Accenture and Walmart in part because it gives those companies direct access to more fleet-of-foot startup teams focusing on cutting-edge technology in an area that remains a moving target.
+Team8 has been on the receiving end of some of that business: The firm, which employs some 40 cybersecurity experts, is backed by huge tech firms and others like Accenture and Walmart in part because it gives those companies direct access to more fleet-of-foot startup teams focusing on cutting-edge technology in an area that remains a moving target.

-Since Team8 was founded in 2014, of the 11 startups that it has incubated and launched, it has seen one exit, Temasek acquiring Sygnia for $250 million, and a number of portfolio companies including Illusive and Duality have raised further rounds, with the total raised at over $350 million across the whole of the portfolio.
+Since Team8 was founded in 2014, of the 11 startups that it has incubated and launched, it has seen one exit, Temasek acquiring Sygnia for $250 million, and a number of portfolio companies, including Illusive and Duality, have raised further rounds, with the total raised at over $350 million across the whole of the portfolio.

-While that model will continue to exist, now the idea will be to scale out the proposition further by tapping other companies to the portfolio outside of what Team8 has built itself.
-Team8 Capital will continue to use the same kind of vetting techniques it’s applied to its own idea-hatching both to identify interesting companies, and to subsequently help them along in their development once they make the investment, Firon said in an interview.
+While that model will continue to exist, now the idea will be to scale out the proposition further by tapping other companies to the portfolio outside of what Team8 has built itself, and across a wider range of categories.
+Team8 Capital will continue to use the same kind of vetting techniques it has applied to its own idea-hatching both to identify interesting companies, and to subsequently help them along in their development once they make the investment, Firon said in an interview.

 “We are not moving away from the founding model.
 We are still building companies and that is here to stay,” she said.
-“The main reason for launching the new capital fund because when we do our research, we encounter a lot of innovation.
-When we see an already-great solution, why reinvent that?
+“The main reason for launching the new capital fund is because when we do our research, we encounter a lot of innovation.
+When we see an already great solution, why reinvent that?
 This is about bringing more innovation to this network.
 We can build one or two companies each year, and this will mean we could bring more innovation to our village in that time.”

 We’ve seen a boost of VC capital being targeted at the moment at promising portfolio companies by VCs that are hoping to help support them at a time when business might either be challenging, or be seeing unprecedented levels of demand — both being consequences of the current COVID-19 health pandemic.
 The same applies to Team8 Capital, which in part is responding to how suddenly the deal climate has changed.